Privacy/Proxy Services Accreditation Implementation

 - Provider data escrow and data retention requirements

-- Required provider disclosures to privacy and proxy service customers and third-party requesters
+- Required provider notices to privacy and proxy service customers and third-party requesters

 - A mandatory provider educational program.